Christopher Rowe (music producer)

 Christopher Rowe, is an American record producer, audio engineer and guitarist specializing in country rock.
 He is best known for his work with Taylor Swift.

 Career

 Rowe began his career working as a guitarist on folk, new age, and ethnological records before moving into country music as an assistant engineer and editor.
 He was part of the production team for the Dixie Chicks album Fly.

-In 2021, Rowe worked with Taylor Swift for her two re-recorded albums Fearless (Taylor's Version) and Red (Taylor's Version), which he served as the producer, engineer and vocal engineer of these albums.
+Rowe has worked with Taylor Swift since 2011, as a sound mixer and engineer for her concert films Speak Now World Tour – Live (2011), The 1989 World Tour Live (2015), Reputation Stadium Tour (2018) and Folklore: The Long Pond Studio Sessions (2020).

+Rowe played a more significant role in Swift's "Taylor's Version" album re-recording campaign, working as a producer and engineer on a majority of the tracks.
+These albums comprise Fearless (Taylor's Version) and Red (Taylor's Version) in 2021, and Speak Now (Taylor's Version) and 1989 (Taylor's Version) in 2023.